-USERRA provides protection for disabled veterans, requiring employers to make reasonable efforts to accommodate the disability.
+USERRA provides protection for disabled veterans, requiring employers to make reasonable efforts to accommodate disabilities.

-The Department of Labor, through the Veterans' Employment and Training Service, assists all persons having claims under USERRA.
-If resolution is unsuccessful following an investigation, the service member may have his or her claim referred to the U.S. Department of Justice for consideration of representation in the appropriate district court, at no cost to the claimant.
+DOL, through the Veterans' Employment and Training Service, assists all persons having claims under USERRA.
+If resolution is unsuccessful following an investigation, the service member may have his or her claim referred to the U.S. Department of Justice for consideration of representation in the appropriate district court at no cost to the claimant.
 In the alternative, individuals may pursue their own claims in court.